sriramanamaiya/EDU-E-LEARNING-APP/README.md

   - Students Module:
     - Admin can register a student into his academy and can view, delete, update student information.
     - Admin can grant permission to a student to login into his account.
-  - Dashboard Module:
-    - On this page Total Courses, Total Students, Total Duration and Recent Students added are shown.

 - As it is an ongoing project many features at to be added.